Book & Chapbook

 Upload your manuscript submission as a single file.

 In the “Manuscript Summary” field, tell us more about the work.

 In the “Biography Statement” field, include a brief third-person bio.

 Submissions must be original work.
-Individual pieces from the manuscript may have appeared in-print or online elsewhere, but the manuscript as a whole may not have previously appeared in print or digital form.
+Individual pieces from the manuscript may have appeared in-print or online elsewhere, but the collection as a whole may not have previously appeared in book/chapbook or online form.
 If individual stories or excerpts have appeared elsewhere, please include an acknowledgements page.

 Simultaneous submissions are allowed, but you must withdraw your submission immediately if it is accepted elsewhere.

 Please only send one manuscript at a time and wait to hear back before submitting additional manuscripts.